 I’m not saying film photographers are pigeons.
 They may be a flock of peacocks or some other pretty bird, but all Fuji 400 film looks the same.
 Portraits 800 looks just like another roll of Portra 800.
 When someone looks at my photos I want them to be able to tell that I took them!
 When you look at Style Me Pretty’s Instagram account you will see exactly what I’m talking about.
 Every image looks like it was shot by the same photographer, and they like it that way.
 More and more wedding blogs are exclusively sharing film images or film-like images, but what about the brides who don’t want muted colors or grain?
 There are a LOT of them out there!

 Let me reiterate: This is why I don’t shoot film.
-There are thousands of photographers who do, and some of them are very good at it.
+There are thousands of photographers who do, and most of them are very good at it.
 This is just how MY brain and business work :) I would love to hear your thoughts about film and digital photography!
 Feel Free to leave a comment below.